RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

 Please refer to [Configuration](Configuration.md) to open the configuration file.

-Following settings are used for U2 connection.
+Following settings are used for U2 or jBASE connection.

 ```
  "db": {